 DFS need to go beyond payments.
 To reach sustainable financial inclusion other fields of financial demand need to be covered, too.
 The missing access to lending solutions is limiting MSMEs in their ability to run and grow their business properly.
 New financial service providers not only reinvent the distribution channel for lending services, they also reinvent loan scoring and credit analysis.

-Unit 7 will facilitate that process.
+This unit will facilitate that process.
 You will learn how to design digital financial services and be able to offer solutions that meet the actual needs of your target clients.
-The unit takes you through a systematic development process from generating customer insights to designing and implementing customer-centric digital products and services.
+The unit takes you through a systematic development process from generating customer insights to designing and implementing customer-centric digital products and services

 *Subject to change